-In addition, the reliability of the sources of information iii) and iv) for this endpoint are also affected by the following issue (reliability of the sources of information i) and ii) are addressed under Section C.1):
+In addition, the reliability of the sources of information iv) and vi) for this endpoint are also affected by the following issue.
+The reliability of the other sources of information is addressed under Section C.1.

 The conditions of OECD TG 407 specify: